 \section{Chang-Han-Yang model and related analysis}

 In this section, we first discuss the Chang-Han-Yang model of asymptotically hyperbolic manifolds with constant $\sigma_{2}$ curvature.
-Then we briefly discuss a special case of our main result.
-When the conformal factor $u$ is rotationally symmetric, our non-linear problem gets greatly simplified.
-This serves also as the baby case of our analysis.
-Note that the symmetry assumption on $u$ indicates the existence of possibly 1 singular point at the origin.
+Then, we briefly discuss a special case of our main result, when the conformal factor $u$ is rotationally symmetric with respect to the origin.
+And under this case, our non-linear problem gets greatly simplified.
+This serves also as the model case of our analysis.
+Note that the symmetry assumption on $u$ indicates the existence of possible one singular point at the origin.
 It also includes the case when no singularity exists.